tmst/grok/doc/reference/components.rst

 Forms
 ~~~~~

-Forms inherit from the `grok.View` class.
+Forms inherit from the :class:`grok.View` class.
 They are a specialized type of
 View that renders an HTML Form.

 :class:`grok.Form`
 ==================

-.. class:: grok.Form
+.. autoclass:: grok.Form

-    Base class for forms.
+    .. attribute:: template

+        Template used to display the form

+    .. attribute:: context

+        The object for which the form is rendered.

     .. attribute:: prefix